PRK laser eye surgery: How it differs from LASIK

 Because PRK surgery does not create a corneal flap (which contains both epithelial and the deeper stromal tissues), the entire thickness of the underlying stroma is available for treatment.

 This is of particular benefit if the cornea is too thin for LASIK or if you have undergone LASIK previously and therefore have a thinner residual cornea.
 There also is no risk of flap complications, and the risk of removing too much of the cornea with the excimer laser is reduced.

 How is PRK performed?

 First, your eye surgeon removes a central area of corneal epithelium with an alcohol solution, a "buffing" device or a blunt surgical instrument.

 Next, an excimer laser is used to precisely reshape the curvature of your cornea's surface.
 This computer-controlled, highly specialized laser delivers pulses of cool ultraviolet light that remove microscopic amounts of tissue in a precise pattern.

 You will then undergo a thorough eye exam to ensure your suitability for laser eye surgery.
-This will include an evaluation of:
+This will include:

 If you wear contact lenses, you may need to stop wearing them for a period of time before your eye exam, as contacts can change the natural shape of your cornea.
-(Ask your eye doctor for specific advice about this.)
+Your eye doctor will discuss this with you during your exam and consultation.

 You will be awake during the procedure, but your eye surgeon may give you a mild oral sedative to help you relax.